 Prevent

 Retinoids rule this segment.
 Maybe you’ve heard of Retinols, which is usually referring to a “weaker” type of Retinoid commonly found over-the-counter.
 All retinoids are a form of a vitamin A derivative.
-It’s a one-stop-shop for high-yield skincare that helps with skin turnover rates, anti-aging, skin texture, building collagen, and acne.
+It’s a one-stop-shop for high-yield skincare that has the most evidence behind it.
+It helps with skin turnover rates, anti-aging (fine lines), skin texture, building collagen, and acne.
+It even has the ability to reverse sun-damaged skin cells who want to turn into cancer cells.

 **Warning: Retinoids are not to be used during pregnancy due to teratogenic effects.

 Start slow and gradually increase use from once a week to daily.
+Start with once a week, try it for 1-2 months, then add a day per week every month until you find your sweet spot.
+My skin gets too dry and irritated if I use it every day.
+My skin is happiest with 3-4 times per week.
 Make sure you use sunscreen, retinoids will make you more sensitive to the sun!

 Over-the-counter alternative: $12 Adapalene Gel 0.1% by Differin (Adapalene is also FDA approved for acne treatment)